chrisnmorrison/openmastery/learn/java/fundamentals/relational-operators.md

 # Relational & Boolean Operators

 An important aspect of development is determining if things are equal, or if/how they differ.
-Java is packed with all of the relational operators you will ever need!
+Java is packed with all the relational operators you will ever need!

 Relational operators test the equality or difference of values.
-Relation is incredibly important, and i'd argue that every single Java application contains huge amounts of relational operators.
+Relation is incredibly important, and I'd argue that every single Java application contains huge amounts of relational operators.

 Here are a few situations where you would find relational operators: